Updated: Nov 30, 2021

 What is your perceived reputation?

-So, as you consider how your brand is working don’t think of a refresh as bad thing -- think of it as a personal makeover, an opportunity to transform the way you communicate and how your brand is perceived.
+As you consider how your brand is working, don’t think of a refresh as bad thing -- think of it as a personal makeover, an opportunity to transform the way you communicate and how your brand is perceived.

 If you think it’s time for a refresh -- be sure to work with branding and marketing experts.
 They can help you effectively evaluate all of the components of your brand and offer solutions to meet your needs.